 Paperbark Playground at Pavilion Flat is one of two playgrounds that call Parramatta Park home.
-And until now, it was definitely the older, smaller and simpler playground of the two.
-But that’s just changed, with Pavilion Flat now boasting a beautiful new inclusive playground for kids of all abilities.
+And until recently, it was definitely the older, smaller and simpler playground of the two.
+But that’s changed, with Pavilion Flat now boasting a beautiful new inclusive playground for kids of all abilities.

 New Inclusive Play Space – Everyone Can Play

-The new Paperbark Playground at Pavilion Flat has been built thanks to $1.5million funding from the NSW Government, as part of the important Everyone Can Play Initiative.
+The new Paperbark Playground at Pavilion Flat was built thanks to $1.5million funding from the NSW Government, as part of the important Everyone Can Play Initiative.
 It was officially opened on 25th July 2019.
-We’re very grateful to have been consulted on the design of the playground and to get a scooter/ bike track added and joey swing included.
+We’re very grateful to have been consulted on the design of the playground, getting a scooter/ bike track added and joey swing included.
 And to have been involved in the naming competition.
 Thanks Parramatta Park Trust!

 The new playground is in the same spot as the old one, only about 50m from the George Street Gatehouse on O’Connell Street.
-And you can see the gatehouse through the trees, on the other side of Parramatta River.
-Which is only a small creek at this upper end.
+And you can see the gatehouse through the trees.

 The new playground is made mostly from beautiful wood and features play huts, which have shade on the ‘roof’.

 The main drawcard for my kids had been the scooter/ bike track around the outside, that we got included in the design.
-Though both times we’ve visited since the fences came down on Wednesday, it’s been all sand and water play – for 2hrs each time!
+Though of the 10+ times we’ve visited since it opened, it’s been all sand and water play.
+And we can easily spend 2hrs there!

 This would have to be one of our favourite sand and water play areas!
 And that’s saying a LOT seeing we’ve played at about 300 playgrounds now!

-It’s definitely going to be very popular during the warmer months.
+It’s of course popular during the warmer months.
 Though what child can resist water play at any time of the year!
-So my advice is to bring a change of clothes – we definitely needed them when we’ve visited.
+So my advice is to bring a change of clothes – we’ve definitely needed them each time we’ve visited.